junxit/us-congress-bills-116/metadata.md

 - 2019-02-14 — Introduced in Senate
 - 2019-02-14 — Read twice and referred to the Committee on Environment and Public Works.
+- 2019-06-26 — Passed Senate without amendment by Voice Vote.
+- 2019-06-26 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2019-06-26 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S4584-4585)
+- 2019-06-26 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S4584-4585)